 VA Ratings by Type of Joint

-Ratings for Sacroiliac Joint Dysfunction
+1. Sacroiliac Joint Dysfunction Ratings

-Sacroiliitis, or inflammation of the sacroiliac joint located where the spine meets the pelvis, falls under Diagnostic Code 5236.
+Sacroiliitis, or inflammation of the sacroiliac (SI) joint located where the spine meets the pelvis, falls under Diagnostic Code 5236.
 SI joint dysfunction is evaluated using the General Rating Formula for Diseases and Injuries of the Spine.
-The VA disability ratings for sacroiliitis are:

-• 10%: Forward flexion of the thoracolumbar spine between 60° and 85°, or muscle spasm, localized tenderness, or guarding without abnormal gait or spinal contour
+• 10%: Forward flexion of the thoracolumbar spine (between 60° and 85°), or muscle spasm, localized tenderness, or guarding without abnormal gait or spinal contour

 • 20%: Flexion between 30° and 60°, or muscle spasm with abnormal gait or spinal contour